 - The Town's Public Works Department performs a large variety of duties including installation of storm sewer piping and infrastructure, repair of damaged structures, emergency response to flooding problems, storm drain structure cleaning and maintenance.
-The Planning and Zoning Department's and Roanoke County CommitT's personnel are responsible with the mapping of the known outfalls and storm drain structures within the Town Limits.
+The Planning and Zoning Department's and Roanoke County CommIT's personnel are responsible with the mapping of the known outfalls and storm drain structures within the Town Limits.

-- The maintenance and improvement projects were completed from July 1, 2022 through June 30, 2023, resulting in the following:
+- The maintenance and improvement projects were completed from July 1, 2023 through June 30, 2024, resulting in the following:

+- Total storm drain structures mapped: 0

+- Total storm drain structures inspected: 4

+- Total storm drain structures improved: 1

-- Total storm drain structures replaced: 10
+- Total storm drain structures replaced: 7

-- Small projects completed: 6
+- Small projects completed: 9

-- Number of emergency projects: 6
+- Number of emergency projects: 7

-- Total feet of pipe installed: 754
+- Total feet of pipe installed: 1644.75

-- Total feet of open/rip rap channel improved: 178 linear feet
+- Total feet of open/rip rap channel improved: 140

 The following table summarizes the Public Works Department's total expenditures for labor, materials, and equipment to maintain the stormwater system to correct deficiencies.
-A total of 3,161.00 labor hours were spent on the storm sewer systems. maintenance and repair.
-The value of these improvements was estimated to be \$290,135.54.
+A total of 2299.25 labor hours were spent on the storm sewer systems' maintenance and repair.
+The value of these improvements was estimated to be \$265,411.84.